Aventyret/solarplexus/README.md

 3. `yarn build`
 4. `wp dist-archive .` A dist version without dev-only files will be created in the directory above.
 5. On [Releases](https://github.com/Aventyret/solarplexus/releases) page, click `Draft a new release`, fill in new version, changes etc, and upload the zip.
+6. The `./docs` of the release tag will be published automatically when a release is created.